-Communicable disease inspections may be conducted periodically.
+Communicable disease inspections may be conducted periodically by the Los Angeles County Department of Public Health.
 A student suspected of having a communicable disease will be excluded from school until guidelines for readmission are met.
 Guidelines for exclusion and readmission follow policies set forth by the school district, the California Department of Health and the California Department of Education.
-Guidance in addressing communicable diseases also comes from the Center for Disease Control and Prevention and national organizations.
-For specific disease guidance, please refer to the Communicable Disease in Schools Reference Guide on the District Nursing Services website: http://achieve.lausd.net/nursing.
+Guidance in addressing communicable diseases also comes from the Centers for Disease Control and Prevention and national organizations.
+For specific disease guidance, please refer to the Communicable Disease in Schools Reference Guide on the District Nursing Services website: https://achieve.lausd.net/nursing.

-Temporary exclusion of a student from school generally occurs for communicable diseases, including, but not limited to, the following conditions: conjunctivitis (pink eye), skin infections (impetigo), strep throat, chickenpox, scabies, head lice, and pertussis (whooping cough).
+Temporary exclusion of a student from school generally occurs for communicable diseases, including, but not limited to the following conditions: conjunctivitis (pink eye), skin infections (impetigo), strep throat, chickenpox, scabies, head lice, and pertussis (whooping cough).
 Exclusion may occur immediately or at the end of the school day, depending on the disease, its communicability and the District, county and state policy.
-Readmission to school is based on condition and appropriate treatment.